ionic-team/stencil-site/src/docs/introduction/getting-started.md

     Starts the development server.

   $ npm run build
-    Builds your components/app in production mode.
+    Builds your project in production mode.

   $ npm test
     Starts the test runner.